Hook formulas for skew shapes III. Multivariate and product formulas

-This formula was suggested by Christian Krattenthaler,\footnote{Personal communication.} based on computational data and was a precursor of the conjecture above.
-Note the close resemblance of~\eqref{eq:kratt} and~\eqref{eq:f-new}, which are the same up to a polynomial factor.
+This formula was suggested by Christian Krattenthaler,\footnote{Personal communication.} based on computational data and was a precursor of the conjecture above.\footnote{Both Krattenthaler's formula and Conjecture~\ref{conj:schubskewshape} were recently established in~\cite{KY}.} Note the close resemblance of~\eqref{eq:kratt} and~\eqref{eq:f-new}, which are the same up to a polynomial factor.
 This suggests that perhaps there is a common generalization. \end{rem}